snoyberg/mono-traversable/README.md

 actually demonstrate a performance advantage.
 Unlike `URef` and `SRef`, there is no restriction on the type of value it can store.

-The finally reference type is `PRef`.
+The final reference type is `PRef`.
 Unlike the other three mentioned, it doesn't use vectors at all, but instead drops down directly to a mutable bytearray to store values.
 This means it has slightly less overhead (no need to store the size of the vector), but also restricts the types of things that can